Martin-Weiss/terraform-cfl/instructur.md

 Open Points:
 ----------------------
+- fix registry proxy caching images
-- fix kubeconfig for user in harvester csi problem (proxy access for harvester CSI/CPI)
+- fix kubeconfig for user in harvester csi problem (proxy access for harvester CSI/CPI) - need engineering help, here -> why can't a downstream cluster not reach the rancher-vcluster?
+(Just via proxy)?
-- create some slides
+- file tune slides
-- create hands on guide
+- file tune attendee and instructur guide
 - add further automation
-- add registry proxy
 - application with load balancer
-- Windows Machine Image?
+- Add Windows Machine Image?
-- harvester CPI can not use proxy - so can not use rancher kubeconfig in CPI/CSI -> why can't a downstream cluster not reach the rancher-vcluster?
-(Just via proxy)?
+- Open issue: harvester CPI can not use proxy - so can not use rancher kubeconfig in CPI/CSI

 Instructure Preparation
 -----------------------